Updates to Google Play Subscriptions in India

 - Churn and cohort charts

 - Trial conversion chart

 - Trial start rate chart

-If you’re listening to RevenueCat’s webhooks to update your systems, you may receive higher than normal billing issue webhooks for your Indian users.
+If you’re listening to RevenueCat’s webhooks to update your systems, you may receive higher-than-normal billing issue notifications for your Indian users.
 This is because when an Indian user purchases a subscription, Google indicates that the subscription was canceled by the system.
-While this doesn’t necessarily mean that a billing issue occured, 9 times out of 10 Google cancels subscriptions because of billing issues.
-When RevenueCat detects that the subscription was canceled by the system, a CANCELLATION webhooks of type BILLING_ERROR is sent.
-Since every subscription purchased in India will be canceled by Google, RevenueCat will send a billing issue webhook.
-On your end, you should check the currency field of the webhook: if it’s INR and a billing issue, you should disregard it.
-Alternatively, you can check RevenueCat for the first purchase date of the user’s subscription: if it was purchased before May 4, then this billing issue is legitimate and you should put this user through your billing issue flow; if it was purchased after May 4, you can safely ignore this webhook, as it very likely was generated right after the initial purchase of a subscription that can’t be auto-renewed anyway.
+While this doesn’t necessarily mean that a billing issue occured, nine times out of ten, Google cancels subscriptions because of billing issues.
+When RevenueCat detects that the subscription was canceled by the system, a BILLING_ERROR cancellation notification is sent.
+Since every subscription purchased in India will be canceled by Google, RevenueCat will send a billing issue notification.
+On your end, you should check the currency field of the notification: if it’s INR and a billing issue, you should disregard it.
+Alternatively, you can check RevenueCat for the first purchase date of the user’s subscription.
+If it was purchased before May 4, then this billing issue is legitimate, and you should send this user through your billing issue flow.
+If it was purchased after May 4, you can safely ignore this notification, as it was likely generated right after the initial purchase of a subscription that can’t be auto-renewed anyway.

 We're keeping an eye on the situation and will provide updates as we learn more from Google.

 [Update] We have learned nothing more from Google, but have found out on our own that upgrades/downgrades can’t be done.
 You just have to wait out the billing cycle before you can buy the next level up/down.